lgorissen/k4d/lab 16/README.md

 ```
 Great, you will see the web page for the Terra10 web site appear.

-Of course ... this mechanisme can also be use to access REST services ;-)
+Of course ... this mechanism can also be used to access REST services ;-)

 ## 16.2 External Service: by IP address

 It is also possible to separate the creation of the Service and Endpoints.
-As a benefit of this approach, it is possible to change the Endpoints only, when a service is re-located or perhaps even put inside a Pod in the Cluster.
+As a benefit of this approach, it is possible to change the Endpoints only, when a service is relocated (or perhaps even put inside a Pod in the Cluster).

-We will do the following steps:
+We will perform the following steps:

 1. create an 'external' service
 2. create the Endpoints